Margins of discrete Bayesian networks: Introduction

 \section{Introduction}

-Directed acyclic graph (DAG) models, also known as Bayesian networks, are widely used multivariate models in probabilistic reasoning, machine learning and causal inference \citep{bishop:07, darwiche:09, pearl:09}.
+Directed acyclic graph (DAG) models, also known as Bayesian network models, are widely used multivariate models in probabilistic reasoning, machine learning and causal inference \citep{bishop:07, darwiche:09, pearl:09}.
 These models are defined by simple factorizations of the joint distribution, and in the case of discrete or jointly Gaussian random variables, are curved exponential families of known dimension.
 The inclusion of latent variables within Bayesian network models can greatly increase their flexibility, and also account for unobserved confounding.
-However, this flexibility comes at the cost of creating models that are very complex, and that are not easy to explicitly describe when considered as marginal models over the observed variables.
-Latent variable models generally do not have fully identifiable parameterizations, and contain singularities that lead to non-regular asymptotics \citep{drton:09}.
+However, this flexibility comes at the cost of creating models that are not easy to explicitly describe when considered as marginal models over the observed variables.
+Latent variable models generally do not have fully identifiable parameterizations, and contain `singularities' that lead to non-regular asymptotics \citep{drton:09}.
 In addition, using them may force a modeller to specify a parametric structure over the latent variables, introducing additional assumptions that are generally difficult to test and may be unreasonable.

-If no parametric assumptions are made about the latent variables, and no assumption is made about its state-space, this leads to an implicitly defined \emph{marginal model}.
-The marginal DAG model has the advantage of avoiding some of the assumptions made by a parametric latent variable model, but no explicit characterization of the model is available and nor is there any obvious method for fitting it to data.
+If no parametric assumptions are made about the latent variables, and no assumption is made about their state-space, this leads to an implicitly defined \emph{marginal model}.
+The marginal model has the advantage of avoiding some of the assumptions made by a parametric latent variable model, however no explicit characterization of the model is available, and nor is there any obvious method for fitting it to data.

 \begin{exm} Consider the DAG on five vertices shown in Figure \ref{fig:dag}.
-The graph represents a multivariate model over five random variables $X_0, X_1, X_2, X_3, X_4$ with the restriction that the joint distribution factorizes as
+The graph represents a multivariate model over five random variables $X_0$, $X_1$, $X_2$, $X_3$ and $X_4$, with the restriction that the joint density factorizes as

+here, for example, $p(x_3 \,|\, x_2)$ represents the conditional density of $X_3$ given $X_2$.
+This model arises naturally in the context of dynamic treatment regimes and longitudinal exposures \citep{robins:86}: $X_1$ and $X_3$ represent treatments and $X_2$ and $X_4$ some outcome of interest.
+The treatments are randomized, though the second treatment $X_3$ may depend upon the first outcome $X_2$, for example a dose may be dynamically adjusted.
+Since the outcomes are measured on the same patient, they are assumed to be correlated due to a common cause $X_0$, which might represent an underlying health status, as well as genetic and lifestyle factors.